 Whether it be some remote landing spot in Patagonia, an uninhabited island in the Galapagos or an indigenous village perched along the shores of the Amazon River, all cruising destinations deal better with smaller crowds.
 Both in logistics and hospitality, sea and riverside hubs are simply more enjoyable if you’re stopping with a small group of visitors rather than assaulting them with a colony of 2000.
 In places like Antarctica, large cruise liners aren’t even allowed to stop and their passengers must content themselves with simply imagining what it’s like to walk among penguins.
 Going to a remote part of the world and wish to get the most out of your visit?
 Then choose a small ship cruise for your benefit and that of your hosts.

 3. You get a much more intimate cruising experience

 Objectively speaking, we guess luxury liner cruises could well suit some traveller’s idea of a good time.
 But for others, the intimacy of a small ship cruise far outranks the glitz of an oversized resort at sea.
 The cosy atmosphere of smaller vessels means you can always find a welcoming little nook in which to retreat, with an engrossing book in one hand and delicious drink in the other.
-The idea is so tempting that you’d almost be compelled to call United Yacht Transport to get a yacht for yourself back home.
 Smaller saloons, bars, libraries and drawing rooms are inherently more peaceful and intimate, so the relaxing aspect of cruising extends well beyond your private cabin.
 Yes, you may be out to explore and experience a place you’ve been dreaming of visiting for years, but you’ll also want to relax, to unwind and unplug.
 Less, in the case of small ship cruising, is definitely more.
 More enjoyable, more indulgent and definitely more rewarding.